rust-lang/reference/src/attributes/type_system.md

 ## The `non_exhaustive` attribute

 r[attributes.type-system.non_exhaustive.intro]
 The *`non_exhaustive` attribute* indicates that a type or variant may have more fields or variants added in the future.
+Outside of the defining crate, types annotated with `non_exhaustive` have limitations that preserve backwards compatibility when new fields or variants are added.

 > [!EXAMPLE]
 > The following non-exhaustive definitions will be used in the examples that follow.